Faded memories, stories that changed with the tellers . . . or just crumbled over time.

 Rainwater Ramsey was born Nov.
 11, 1829 and died Jan.
 9, 1902.
 Much more, I don’t know for sure.
 He most certainly wasn’t born in Dickenson County — it didn’t exist when he was born.
 He was, however, born in Russell County, one of the three counties that were carved up to create Dickenson County in 1880.
 There seems to be records that he served in the 21st Virginia Cavalry of the Confederate Army.

-He was part Indian.
+He is said to be part American Indian.

 Belcher said she was told he slept in a hollow log in front of the fireplace. and by another family that when he first came to the area, he lived in a hollow tree, “big enough for his horse, too!”